aryansingh920/trusty-core/src/README.md

-## Repository Setup and Kogito Decision Service Build then copy the generated grafana dashboards to the docker-compose directory with and build the docker image
+## Repository Setup and Kogito Decision Service Build then copy the generated grafana dashboards to the docker-compose directory with and build the docker image and compose the image

 This folder src/ contains two script files, `clone.sh` and `build-kogito-decision-service.sh`, which are used to set up the repository and build a Kogito decision service with specific add-ons.

 ### clone.sh

-Latest Commit: update readme and add commands to build docker image from kogito decision service with tracking addon | 2023-07-08 22:47:29
+Clones the github repository

 1. Changes the directory to the `src` folder.
 2. Removes the existing `kogito-examples` directory (if it exists) using the `rm -rf` command.